VidhiTayal/Karyashaala/README.md

-# Karyashaala
+# KARYASHAALA
-Karyashaala is lack of academic activity in single platform. it is Smart India Hackathon problem solution.
+Karyashaala is lack of academic activity in single platform. it is Smart India Hackthon problem solution.